-- Cook the ground beef, onions and garlic making sure to break all the lumps while the meat is cooking.
-Add the spices, tomato paste and water and stir well.
+- Cook the meat, onions, and garlic making sure to break all the lumps while the meat is cooking.
+Add the spices, tomato paste, and water, stir well.
 Let cook shortly.

 - Only add the chopped avocado and fresh herbs after removing the pan from the heat.

 - Brush a non-stick pan with some olive oil.
 Place one tortilla in the hot pan.
 Sprinkle half of the tortilla with some of the cheese.
 Cover this half with a little of the beef mixture, add some more cheese on top and fold the other tortilla half over the filling.

 - Turn the tortilla carefully using a spatula.
 Fry it on the other side as well.
 The quesadillas should be golden on both sides and the cheese should be melting by now.